EarthAdam/bonsai-data/README.md

 2. Clone this repo to a new folder (`git clone git@github.com:OhioAdam/bonsai-data.git` in cmd)
 3. Relocate the **out.txt** file that you created in step 1 into this new folder
 4. Run this using Unity 2017.1 or newer.
 Press the "Play" button, and use your mouse to navigate the camera around the tree.

+## Option 2: List of Directories

+1. Create a list of directory names for directories within an organization, and save that file as something like `scos-repos.list`
+2. Run something to the effect of this in your terminal (Git Bash for Windows): for i in $(cat ~/Documents/Foliage/Bonsai/Repos/scos-repos.list); do git clone git@github.com:SmartColumbusOs/$i; cd ~/Documents/Foliage/Bonsai/Repos/$i; ls -sR > ~/Documents/Foliage/Bonsai/Repos/$i.txt && cd ~/Documents/Foliage/Bonsai/Repos/ ; done
+3. Make sure `ParseList.cs` and `DirectoryScanner.cs` files are pointing to a file such as `Repos` like in the above code example
+4. Hit "Play" in Unity

 # Force Directed Graphing